openfheorg/openfhe-development/docs/sphinx_rsts/modules/binfhe.rst

 - A CryptoContext is the primary object through which we interact with the various ``OpenFHE`` capabilities

 .. note:: various parameter ``enum`` are also provided
-.. - ``BINFHEPARAMSET`` that defines the security level and parameters
+- ``BINFHEPARAMSET`` that defines the security level and parameters
-.. - ``BINFHE_METHOD`` to choose the bootstrapping method: AP (DM/FHEW scheme) or GINX (CGGI/TFHE scheme)
+- ``BINFHE_METHOD`` to choose the bootstrapping method: AP (DM/FHEW scheme) or GINX (CGGI/TFHE scheme)
-.. - ``BINFHE_OUTPUT`` specifies whether fresh ciphertext should be bootstrapped.
-The FRESH and BOOTSTRAPPED are now obsolete.
+- ``BINFHE_OUTPUT`` specifies whether fresh ciphertext should be bootstrapped.
+The FRESH and BOOTSTRAPPED are now obsolete but kept for backward compatibility.
 This option is now used to specify LARGE_DIM (ciphertext of dimension N) or SMALL_DIM (ciphertext of dimension n after modswitch and keyswitch)
-.. - ``KEYGEN_MODE`` specifies if a public key along with the bootstrapping keys are generated
+- ``KEYGEN_MODE`` specifies if a public key along with the bootstrapping keys are generated

 `DM/CGGI Cryptosystem (binfhe-base-scheme) <https://github.com/openfheorg/openfhe-development/blob/main/src/binfhe/include/binfhe-base-scheme.h>`_